lengjingzju/cbuild-ng/README.md

 * ENV_BUILD_SOC     : Specifies the cross-compilation SOC, build system obtains a series of parameters related to the SOC through the `process_machine.sh` script
 * ENV_BUILD_TOOL    : Specifies the cross-compiler prefix
 <br>

+* ENV_SIMD_TYPE: Set SIMD acceleration instruction
+    * When selecting SOC as `generic`, take the value of the variable `HOST_SIMD_TYPE`
+    * The valid values for SIMD are as follows:
+        * neon      :  Aarch64 (ARM64) can be set, CFLAGS/CXXFLAGS will automatically add `-DUSING_NEON`
+        * sse4      :  X86/X86_64 can be set if it supports SSE4, CFLAGS/CXXFLAGS will automatically add `-DUSING_SSE128`
+        * avx2      :  X86_64 can be set if it supports AVX2, and CFLAGS/CXXFLAGS will automatically add `-DUSING_AVX256`
+        * avx512    :  X86_64 can be set if it supports AVX512BW, and CFLAGS/CXXFLAGS will automatically add `-DUSING_AVX512`

 * KERNEL_ARCH       : Specifies the ARCH for cross-compilation of linux modules
 * KERNEL_VER        : Linux kernel version